tinavas/rechargeserver/resources/download/files/sms/sms_readme.txt

-This file helps you how you use csv file to use sms service.
+This file helps you how to upload xlsx file
 Please read carefully.

-Please edit csv file in notepad or notepad++

-SMS data example in csv file:
-number
+You must fill up data only in first columns of the xlsx file First row will be title
+Use Mobile number starting from second row (Each number must contain 11 digits and a valid mobile number)

+Example:

+Number
 01511123456
 01611123456
 01711123456